-Crime victimization surveys confirm the failures of the Nigerian police.
-On the African continent, homicide rates usually vary between 6 and 22 per 100,000 inhabitants according to the World Health Organisation (WHO) and Interpol respectively in 2000.
-In Nigeria, they rose sharply during the oil boom in the mid-1970s.
+Crime victimization surveys confirm the discrepancies of the Nigerian police.
+On the African continent, homicide rates usually vary between 6 and 22 per 100,000 inhabitants according to the World Health Organisation (WHO) and Interpol respectively in 200015.
+In Nigeria, they rose sharply during the oil boom in the mid-1970s16.
 But if we are to believe the police, the country now records less than 2 homicides per 100,000 inhabitants.
 This is comparable to Switzerland and does not correspond at all to strong feelings of insecurity in the population.
-According to the Cleen Foundation's 2005 and 2006 country-wide crime victimization surveys, each covering 10,000 Nigerians, almost 2% of the persons interviewed reported that a member of their household was killed.
-Applied to the 20-59 age group, which was roughly 39% of 140 million inhabitants, this percentage means that 1,1 million people would have made such statements.
-If we consider arbitrarily that the memory of the respondent did not exceed 10 years, one could conclude that approximately 21,840 persons are killed per annum, with an average household size of 5.
+According to the Cleen Foundation's 2005 and 2006 country-wide crime victimization surveys, each covering 10,000 Nigerians, almost 2% of the persons interviewed reported that a member of their household was killed in the past twelve months17.
+Since we have no information about duplicates, the household size and the age of respondents, it is not really possible to extrapolate.
+Applied to the whole population, this percentage does not make sense and probably refers to mortality in general, in the range of almost three millions deaths per year.
+Restricted to the 20-59 age group, which was roughly 39% of 140 million inhabitants, the Cleen Foundation's survey meant that 1,1 million people reported the killing of a member of their household.
+If we extend arbitrarily to ten years the recall period of the respondents, one could then conclude that 21,840 persons were killed per annum, with an average household size of five18.
 This is a homicide rate of 15,6 per 100,000 inhabitants: eight times the official statistics.